ochubar/SRW/README.txt

 Using pre-compiled SRW libraries and clients / bindings:
 --------------------------------------------------------
-The last ~"clean" releases of SRW for IGOR Pro and for Python can be found in SRW_Dev/env/release, in particular:
+The last ~"clean" release of SRW for IGOR Pro and for Python can be found in SRW_Dev/env/release, in particular:
 	- installers (of compressed packages) can be found in SRW_Dev/env/release/install;
 	- unpacked folder of SRW for IGOR Pro (for Windows only) is:
 SRW_Dev/env/release/srw_igor; this folder contains ReadMe.txt file with general "start-up" notes; detailed documentation for IGOR Pro version can be found in: SRW_Dev/env/release/srw_igor/SRW Help/SRW Help.ifn file (in IGOR formatted notebook format);
 	- unpacked folder of SRW for Python (for Windows and Linux) is: SRW_Dev/env/release/srw_python; this folder contains ReadMe.txt file with general "start-up" notes.

-Besides, some recent pre-releases and current work versions of SRW for IGOR Pro and for Python can be found in: SRW_Dev/env/work.
+Besides, some recent pre-releases and current work versions of SRW for Python and for IGOR Pro can be found in: SRW_Dev/env/work.

+Testing of the pre-compiled SRW libraries and clients / bindings can be done using examples included both to Python and IGOR Pro versions of SRW (see "Check example" section below for a particular platform).

-Compiling and testing SRW Library and its Python and IGOR Pro bindings on Windows:
+I. Compiling and testing SRW Library and its Python and IGOR Pro bindings on Windows:
 ------------------------------------------------------------------
+1. Compile SRWLib library and Python binding using MS Visual Studio:
-Microsoft Visual C++ 2013 (or later version) solution file (SRW.sln), which includes 4 projects:
+	Microsoft Visual C++ 2015 (or later version) solution file (SRW.sln), which includes 4 projects:
 	- SRW Library (file SRWLIB.vcxproj),
 	- SRW Python client / binding (file SRWLClientPython.vcxproj),
 	- SRW IGOR Pro client / binding (file SRWLClientIgor.vcxproj),
 	- SRW C demo client (file SRWLClientC.vcxproj), can be found in SRW_Dev/cpp/vc.
 These project files allow for compiling SRW for Python 2.7 and 3.x (64-bit or 32-bit), and SRW for IGOR Pro (32-bit only).
-Visual Studio Express 2013 for Desktop (or later versions) can be used.
+Free Microsoft Visual Studio Community 2015 (or later versions) can be used.

+2. Check examples:

+2.1.
+The SRW for Python examples can be tested using e.g. "IDLE" (Python native GUI).
+To do so, start this application (e.g. from Windows Start menu), open an example file in it, e.g. "SRW_Dev\env\work\srw_python\SRWLIB_Example01.py", and run it from the IDLE.
+	Alternatively, the example scripts can be executed from the Windows Command Prompt, e.g. from within the "SRW_Dev\env\work\srw_python" directory.
+For convenience, correct path to python.exe file may need to be specified in the Windows system PATH variable prior to these tests.

+2.2.
+The The SRW for IGOR Pro examples can be tested from "SRWE" and "SRWP" menus, "Help" sub-menus, of the IGOR Pro.

+II.
 Compiling and testing SRW Library and its Python binding on Linux:
 ------------------------------------------------------------------
 1. Download and compile fftw-2.1.5 library as required for SRW:
 	Download fftw-2.1.5.tar.gz from FFTW site (probably http://www.fftw.org/download.html) and place it to SRW_Dev/ext_lib cd SRW_Dev/ext_lib
 	tar -zxvf fftw-2.1.5.tar.gz
 	cd fftw-2.1.5
-	configure --enable-float --with-pic
+	./configure --enable-float --with-pic
 	Manually (using editor) add -fPIC option to CFLAGS in Makefile make
 	make install
 	cp fftw/.libs/libfftw.a SRW_Dev/ext_lib/

-2. Compile SRWLib library and Python binding: cd SRW_Dev/cpp/gcc
+2. Compile SRWLib library and Python binding:
+	This can be done either using Python "distutils" (see section 2.1 below) or without it (see section 2.2)

+2.1.
+Compiling using Python "distutils" module:
+	Make sure the "distutils" module of the Python version you would like to use is properly installed and configured.
+If this is done, the compilation and installation is simple: cd SRW_Dev
+	make all
+	This should compile libsrw.a and srwlpy.so, and copy srwlpy.so to SRW_Dev/env/work/srw_python/

+2.2.
+Compiling without "distutils":
+	cd SRW_Dev/cpp/gcc
-	Make sure that Python 3.2 or higher (or Python 2.7) is installed In Makefile, specify correct PYFLAGS path to Python include file and library rm libsrw.a
+	Make sure that Python 3.2 or higher (or Python 2.7) is installed In Makefile, modify/correct PYPATH and PYFLAGS variables, i.e. specify path to Python header and library files rm libsrw.a
 	make all
 	cp srwlpy.so ../../env/work/srw_python/